Categories

 UK mortgage finance for mixed-nationality couples

-• For clients where one partner does not have a permanent "right to reside", we can source property finance up to 70% of the property value on a Capital and interest repayment basis only.
+- For clients where one partner does not have a permanent "right to reside", we can source property finance up to 70% of the property value on a Capital and interest repayment basis only.

-• For clients on a Tier 1 General Visa/Highly Skilled Migrant Visa, we can access lending up to 90% of the property value.
+- For clients on a Tier 1 General Visa/Highly Skilled Migrant Visa, we can access lending up to 90% of the property value.

-• For joint mortgage applications where only one party has a permanent right to reside, the application should be treated as if both applicants have the permanent right to reside.
+- For joint mortgage applications where only one party has a permanent right to reside, the application should be treated as if both applicants have the permanent right to reside.
 We will be looking for finance for up to 95% of the property value.

-A ceiling on lending
+A Ceiling on Lending

-Again, we may still be able to source the finance you need, but clients often need guidance through tighter credit policies for lending over 75% LTV.
+We may still be able to source the finance you need, but clients often need guidance through tighter credit policies for lending over 75% LTV.

 Unfortunately, British lenders are only concerned with your UK credit footprint.